 Independent study is designed to give the student an opportunity to do intensive individual work on a topic beyond those included in the course offerings of the University (all independent studies must be at the 286, 386, 486 or 586 level).
 The student must be in good academic standing and have successfully completed two courses in the field of the independent course.
-Undergraduate students must have the approval of the supervising faculty member, the academic advisor, the Chair of the division in which the course would be housed, and the Dean of Undergraduate Studies or the Dean of Graduate Studies.
+Undergraduate students must have the approval of the supervising faculty member, the academic advisor, and the Chair of the division in which the course would be housed.
 If the independent study is for Honors, approval of the Honors Director is also required.
-Graduate students must have the approval of the supervising faculty member, the Program Director, and the Dean of Graduate Studies.
+Graduate students must have the approval of the supervising faculty member and the Program Director.
 Approvals must be obtained prior to registration.
 Request forms are available in the Office of the Registrar.